An Insider's Guide to the Best Places to Visit in the North Dordogne Area

 • Chateau de Pompadour

-• 14th Century Saint Yreix fountain
+• 14th-century Saint Yreix fountain

 Tower of Chateau Chalus Chabrol in slightly misty light during the Winter